Skip to main content

 Pre-eclampsia is a condition that affects some pregnant women, typically after 20 weeks.

-It is a problem with the placenta that usually causes your blood pressure to rise.
+It is a problem with the placenta that usually causes your blood pressure to rise and can affect organs such as the kidney, liver and brain.
 If left untreated, pre-eclampsia can be dangerous for you and your baby.

 Pre-eclampsia is more common if you had high blood pressure before becoming pregnant, if you had pre-eclampsia in a previous pregnancy, or if you have a family history of your mother or sister developing pre-eclampsia.